Vyral/jeff-quintin/_drafts/business-spotlight-bungalow-bowls.md

 {% include youtube.html %}

-Today’s business spotlight is on Bungalow Bowls.
-If you’ve never had an<br>acai bowl before, you’re in for a treat.
+<center>Today’s business spotlight is on Bungalow Bowls.
+If you’ve never had anacai bowl before, you’re in for a treat.</center>

 I’m headed back into town today for another great business spotlight. **Today we’re taking a closer look at Bungalow Bowls, the newest, hottest lunch spot here in Ocean City**.